kyma-project/gardener-syncer/docs/contributor/arch/001-kcp-sync-gardener-seed.md

-# Architecture Decision Record
+# Architecture of Gardener Syncer

 This document contains the results of an investigation for a possible solution to provide available Gardener Seeds region information for Kyma Control Plane (KCP) services as requested in [issue #629](https://github.com/kyma-project/infrastructure-manager/issues/629).

-## Current Architecture
+## Technical Context
 The Kyma Runtime is created on top of the Gardener System as a Gardener Shoot cluster.
 For every Kubernetes Shoot cluster, its Control Plane services are located in a separate Kubernetes cluster named Gardener Seed.
 There can be multiple Gardener Shoots managed by a single Gardener Seed cluster.